apache/incubator-edgent-website/site/docs/power-of-edgent.md

         }, 1, TimeUnit.SECONDS);
 ```

-Want to use define a class or use an existing one for a tuple?
+Want to define a class or use an existing one for a tuple?

 ```java
     public class SensorReading {